Grinch27/docker-adguardvpn-cli/README.md

-# docker-AdGuardVPNCLI
+# docker-adguardvpn-cli
-AdGuardVPNCLI Container for learning
+adguardvpn-cli Container for learning